Resume for Carpenter

 6. Certifications and Training

-If you have attended any specific training programs or have obtained any certifications that directly relate to carpentry, you should list them within this category.
-This shows your dedication towards professional advancement and ongoing learning in the field.
+If you’ve completed specific training programs or received certifications directly related to carpentry, you should list them at the bottom of this list.
+This will show your commitment toward professional development and ongoing education within the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) course of instruction regarding safety guidelines for construction.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training course on construction safety protocols.

 Please format the resume according to your needs.